The Krampus Tradition in South Bavaria

 Picture of Krampus and St. Nicholas in 1900’s (per Wikimedia)

-Modern Times: Around the Krampus runs, fear management seminars are offered to the population, the Krampusse themselves have to submit in some places a code of conduct that prohibits alcohol consumption and the beating of passers-by.
+Modern Times: Around the Krampus runs, fear management seminars are offered to the population.
+In some places, the Krampus’s themselves have to submit a code of conduct.
+This code prohibits alcohol consumption and the beating of passers-by.

 Watch a little video clip about the Krampus Lauf in Munich below: